Lincoln Boyhood National Memorial

 Lincoln Boyhood National Memorial is a United States presidential memorial and a National Historic Landmark District in Lincoln City, Indiana.
 It preserves the farm site where Abraham Lincoln lived with his family from 1816 to 1830.
 During that time, he grew from a 7-year-old boy to a 21-year-old man.
 His mother, Nancy Hanks Lincoln, and at least 27 other settlers were buried here in the Pioneer Cemetery.
-His sister Sarah Lincoln Grigsby was buried in the nearby Little Pigeon Baptist Church cemetery, across the street at Lincoln State Park.
+His sister Sarah Lincoln Grigsby was buried in the nearby Little Pigeon Baptist Church cemetery, across the highway at Lincoln State Park.

-Included in the park is the Lincoln Living Historical Farm.
+Included in the park is the Lincoln Living Historical Farm, an open-air museum.
 The Lincoln Boyhood Home was named a National Historic Landmark in 1960.
 In 2005 the site was visited by 147,443 people.
 On site is a visitor center, featuring a 15-minute orientation film about Lincoln's time in Indiana, and museum and memorial halls.
 The site is located about ten minutes off the Interstate 64 / U.S. 231 junction and near the new U.S. 231 Route, named the Abraham Lincoln Memorial Parkway in his honor.